SeaDve/Kooha/README.md

 ## ☕ Support me and the project

 Kooha is free and will always be for everyone to use.
-If you like the project and would like to support and fund it, you may donate through [Liberapay](https://liberapay.com/SeaDve/).
+If you like the project and would like to support it, you may [buy me a coffee](https://www.buymeacoffee.com/seadve).

 ## 💝 Acknowledgment